 The Company has evaluated subsequent events and transactions that occurred up to the date unaudited condensed financial statements were available to be issued.
-Based upon this review, except as noted above, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.
+Based upon this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.